Advice, licensing and legislation relating to the release, management or control of non-native species in England.

 Natural England has a regulatory role in respect of non-native species.
 This includes licensing releases and the keeping of non-native species under the Wildlife and Countryside Act 1981 (as amended), and the Destructive Imported Animals Act 1932.
 These are carried out on behalf of the Secretary of State in accordance with Defra policy guidance.

 Natural England does not deal with release of biological control agents, fish, shellfish and aquatic crustaceans, or importation of non-native species.
-Please see aquatic animal health and movements and animal imports and exports.
+Please see aquatic animal health and movements and animal trade: imports and exports.

 |Guidance on controlling mink TAN02||Advice on techniques for control to limit damage caused to wildlife, fisheries and game and domestic birds||Fishery owners, farmers, landowners, gamekeepers|